tylerharter/cs301-projects/spring19/p5/README.md

 ### Q6: Was there a hurricane named 'Tyler'?

+### Q7: Was there a hurricane named 'Caroline'?
+You can see how having a function can help you quickly answer the same type of question multiple times with different input!

-### Q7: How many hurricanes came from the Pacific?
+### Q8: How many hurricanes came from the Pacific?

 To answer this, you'll need to implement the `countHurricane(oceanName)` function.
 * The purpose of this function is to compute and return the number of